 A. The Natural Image Of God

 As we have already seen, man's personality differentiates him from the animal creation and places him upon the highest plane of beings inhabiting the earth.
 He therefore has self-consciousness.
-Moreover, he has world-consciousness and may move toward moral ends.
+Moreover, he has world-consciousness, recognizing the material universe external to himself.
+Furthermore, he has a God-consciousness and may move toward moral ends.